 Cycling, whether indoors or out, is a great cardiovascular workout that helps you burn lots of calories without putting extra pressure and strain on your joints.
 Cycling also strengthens the muscles in the legs, which support the joints.
 When looking to purchase a new bike, talk to an associate at your local bike shop to find the right fit for your needs.

 The last thing you probably want to do is move when you are experiencing pain and inflammation in your joints.
 But studies show that the right types of exercises can reduce the negative effects of arthritis.
-Stick to the list above and you’ll likely be on your way to feeling better!
+Stick to the list above, consider taking natural joint supplements, and you’ll likely be on your way to feeling better!